What is Employee Retention? Importance, Metrics & Strategies

 3. Enhanced Productivity

-Long-term employees are more knowledgeable with the company’s processes, culture, and operations.
-This knowledge and experience enables them to do jobs more efficiently, resulting in increased production.
+Long-term employees are more knowledgeable about the company’s processes, culture, and operations.
+This knowledge and experience enable them to do jobs more efficiently, resulting in increased production.
 Familiarity with workflows also decreases errors, which improves overall performance and quality.

 4. Stronger Company Culture